 The last type of CFTR modulator is called an “amplifier.”
 Amplifiers increase the amount of CFTR protein that the cell makes.
 Many CFTR mutations produce insufficient CFTR protein.
 If the cell made more CFTR protein, potentiators and correctors would be able to allow even more chloride to flow across the cell membrane.
 Amplifiers, which are being developed and tested, are not yet available.

-Ivacaftor and lumacaftor are sometimes called “first-generation modulators” because they were the first modulators approved to treat people with CF. Tezacaftor, approved in Feruary 2018, is also considered a first-generation modulator.
+Ivacaftor and lumacaftor are sometimes called “first-generation modulators” because they were the first modulators approved to treat people with CF. Tezacaftor, approved in February 2018, is also considered a first-generation modulator.

-Individually, each of the three drugs (which will likely first be composed of ivacaftor, tezacaftor, and a next-generation modulator) in a triple combination therapy addresses a different aspect of the defective CFTR protein.
+Individually, each of the three drugs in a triple-combination therapy addresses a different aspect of the defective CFTR protein.
 When used in combination, the results may be better than using one or two of the drugs alone.
-Already, several next-generation modulators in development have the potential to be significantly more effective than current FDA-approved modulators.

 Reference to any specific product, process, or service does not necessarily constitute or imply its endorsement, recommendation, or favoring by the Cystic Fibrosis Foundation.
 The appearance of external hyperlinks does not constitute endorsement by the Cystic Fibrosis Foundation of the linked websites, or information, products, or services contained therein.